sotrh/learn-wgpu/docs/beginner/tutorial7-instancing/README.md

 }
 ```

 The last change we need to make is in the `render()` method.
-We need to change the range we're using in `draw_indexed()` to include use the number of instances.
+We need to change the range we're using in `draw_indexed()` to include the number of instances.

 ```rust
 render_pass.set_pipeline(&self.render_pipeline);